What is Diabetes?

 Before people develop Type 2 Diabetes, they almost always have Prediabetes or Borderline Diabetes.
 This means that their blood glucose levels are higher than normal but not yet high enough to be diagnosed as Diabetes.

-But there is hope!
-Not everyone with Prediabetes will develop Type 2 Diabetes.
+Not everyone with Prediabetes will develop Type 2 Diabetes, and people can lower their risk.

 Type 2 Diabetes

 Type 2 Diabetes is the most common form of Diabetes.
-Type 2 Diabetes can be caused by several factors.
-Some individuals with Type 2 can control their blood glucose by healthy eating and being active.
+Type 2 Diabetes can be caused by several things.
+Some people with Type 2 can control their blood glucose by healthy eating and being active.

-They may also need to take oral medications or insulin to keep their blood glucose level in a normal range.
+They may also need to take oral medications or insulin to keep their blood glucose level in a safe range.

 Type 1 Diabetes